dragonmux/crunch/man/crunchMake.1.md

     such as ' CCLD  test.cxx => test.so'

-	By default, the utility will verbosely dump the full compiler invocations it is running same as typical `make` style utilities.
+	By default, the utility will verbosely dump the full compiler invocations it is running, sticking to conventions used by other `make`-like utilities.

 | The files given on the crunchMake command line are gathered together and passed as inputs to the compiler.
 | This allows you to specify multiple TUs and additional object files to be compiled and linked to the suite to produce a complete library